-This become a part of my routine; at about the same time, one of my younger’s son’s was diagnosed with asthma and we had been given by our doctor an inhaler for him to help him breathe.
+This become a part of my routine; at about the same time, one of my younger’s sons was diagnosed with asthma and we had been given by our doctor an inhaler for him to help him breathe.
 I was really not happy with the idea of him having to use the inhaler.
 So each morning before I took him to school.
 We would sit together for 5 minutes and breathe together.
-We practices before bedtime.
+We practice before bedtime.
 This really helped him.
 He still had to carry his inhaler but didn’t use it as often as he learned to breathe much more deeply into his navel and not just his diaphragm.

-So from my own personal experience developing the range of your ‘normal breath’ and your own awareness of the breath are an important part of Pranayama practice of Yoga.
+So from my own personal experience developing the range of your ‘normal breath’ and your own awareness of the breath are an important part of Pranayama's practice of Yoga.
 It is wise to spend some time investigating the fundamentals of breathing and working on developing your own breathing capacity.